penguinbuilds/emgmt/README.md

 ### To Do

 - add authorization logic
-- create script with Typer to save SQLite database as JSON
-- schedule db to JSON script with FastAPI
+- schedule tasks with FastAPI